LEVEL 2 SURVEY (HOMEBUYERS SURVEY)

 A street in sussex with houses

-What is a Home Survey Level 2 Report?
+What is a Level 2 Survey?

-A Home Survey Level 2 is one of three different levels of home buyers survey set out by RICS (Royal Institution of Chartered Surveyors).
+This survey is one of three different levels of home buyers survey set out by RICS (Royal Institution of Chartered Surveyors).
 The three types of RICS survey are:

-• Level 1 (Previously known as a Condition Report) – overview of condition of property based on visual inspection
+• Level 1 Survey (Previously known as a Condition Report) – overview of condition of property based on visual inspection

-• Level 2 (Previously known as a HomeBuyer Report) – closer internal and external inspection, with report on significant visible defects and can include the option of a valuation
+• Level 2 Survey (Previously known as a HomeBuyer Report) – closer internal and external inspection, with report on significant visible defects and can include the option of a valuation

-• Level 3 (Previously known as a Building Survey) – in-depth inspection and detailed report, with information on repairs, defects and risks.
+• Level 3 Survey (Previously known as a Building Survey) – in-depth inspection and detailed report, with information on repairs, defects and risks.

 • built after 1800